 - Curriculum meets the MSDH licensing requirements for institutions for the aged and infirm and requirements for Medicaid reimbursement.

-TB Training and Certification
+Scheduled TB Training

 Pre-registration at least 14 days in advance is required to attend a session.
 Registration is complete on receipt of payment.